dikeogwu1/mama-jollof/README.md

 # details

-this project was built using react js,
+PROJECT LIBRARY:
+reactjs.

-FRAME WORK AND LIB: bootstrap 5 and custom css,axios for fetching of api data,and context api for data management
+FRAME WORK AND EXTERNAL LIBRARY: bootstrap 5 and custom css, axios for fetching of api data, and context api for data management

 #### React Router Fix